antsareeverywhere/antsareeverywhere.github.io/README.md

-You aren't ready yet!
+# Ants Are Everywhere

-In the meantime, check out some of my videos: https://www.youtube.com/@ants_are_everywhere
+Check out some of my videos: https://www.youtube.com/@ants_are_everywhere